If there were no such thing as DRIP investing, I probably would never have been able to afford my first house.

 Earning a steady stream of income from your investments is a good way to build wealth and save for retirement.

 Here’s how to turn your portfolio into an income-generating machine.
-Download your FREE report, What Is Income Investing?
-Plus, the Best Retirement Plans, High-Interest Savings Accounts and High-Yielding Investments.Get My Free Report!
+Download your FREE report, The Best Fixed-Rate Bonds to Buy Now Plus, the Pros and Cons of DRIP Investing and Income Investing in Retirement.Get My Free Report!

 At the time, P&G paid a quarterly dividend of $0.31 per share.
 For the seven years that I held the stock, the company increased that dividend by at least four cents per year every year, and the payout basically doubled to $0.60 a share.